Here’s a common question from new readers:

 Two factors make autopilot safe to use during cruise flight:

 - A predictable set of circumstances.
 The pilots can, for example, set the plane to fly a certain altitude and heading for several hundreds of miles while air traffic controllers help ensure they won’t run into other planes.

 - Lot of altitude.
 There are several reasons airliners fly as high as they do — wind direction and fuel efficiency matter — but higher is also safer.
 Altitude is a buffer.
 At 40,000 feet, an aircraft has distance from even the highest terrain and the altitude gives pilots plenty of time to react if things go wrong.

 Planes fly at certain altitudes for many reasons—in part, fuel efficiency—but the higher they go, the more time pilots have to recover and land should things go wrong.

 You can think of your money the same way.

 When you’re living paycheck to paycheck, you’re flying close to the ground.
-One bad bump and you can crash: wracking up overdraft fees or going into debt.
+One bad bump and you can crash: collecting overdraft fees or going into debt.

-You wouldn’t dare put your money on autopilot in this situation.
+You would be rightly wary of putting your money on autopilot in this situation.
 How can you set your rent to pay automatically on the first of the month if you’re not sure there will be enough in the account each month to cover it?